Application Modernization

 Why Enterprises Migrate Applications to the Cloud

 Enterprises are rapidly moving their applications from traditional data centers to the cloud.
-This shift is not just about adopting new technolog, it directly supports cost savings, agility, and innovation.
+This shift is not just about adopting new technology it directly supports cost savings, agility, and innovation.
 Cloud migration allows businesses to modernize operations, improve customer experience, and stay competitive in a fast-changing market.

 The key reasons behind this move include: